jgloeggler/EastAfricaFunctionalStability/README.md

 # Community-level functional stability in East African herbivores amid major environmental change

-This is the repository with data and code for the manuscript "Community-level functional stability in East African herbivores amid major environmental change".
+This is the repository with data and the R script for the manuscript "Community-level functional stability in East African herbivores amid major environmental change".

 ## Datasets